-With IHSS, for example, barriers to accessing the program start with the application, which is only available in English and 3 of the 18 Medi-Cal threshold languages.47 IHSS program rules also keep some of the most at risk of hospitalization and institutionalization from accessing the program.
-The program has a narrow definition of "home," which excludes 70% of unsheltered people from the program, disproportionately impacting communities of color.48 IHSS provider shortages particularly impact those without family caregivers, who are more likely to be women, LGBTQ+, and immigrants without status.
-Because counties have not engaged in adequate planning to ensure all eligible IHSS recipients receive their care and the state has not required them to do so, each month, tens of thousands of IHSS recipients go without needed care.49 basic needs go unmet - needs like eating, getting out of bed, taking medication, interacting with the community, and wearing clean clothes.
+With IHSS, for example, barriers to accessing the program start with the application, which is only available in English and 3 of the 18 Medi-Cal threshold languages.
+IHSS program rules also keep some of the most at risk of hospitalization and institutionalization from accessing the program.
+The program has a narrow definition of "home," which excludes 70% of unsheltered people from the program, disproportionately impacting communities of color.
+IHSS provider shortages particularly impact those without family caregivers, who are more likely to be women, LGBTQ+, and immigrants without status.
+Because counties have not engaged in adequate planning to ensure all eligible IHSS recipients receive their care and the state has not required them to do so, each month, tens of thousands of IHSS recipients go without needed care.

+Having unmet needs can significantly impact the health and safety of older adults and people with disabilities.
+When individuals cannot get the care they need, their basic needs go unmet - needs like eating, getting out of bed, taking medication, interacting with the community, and wearing clean clothes.
 This drives increased rates of hospitalization and institutionalization and impacts care recipients' dignity and wellbeing.
-Given that the highest levels of unmet need are reported by Black Californians, unmet needs are a reflection of, and further perpetuate, systemic inequities in health outcomes.50 Overall, nearly two-fifths of care recipients either need more help or receive no help at all.51
+Given that the highest levels of unmet need are reported by Black Californians, unmet needs are a reflection of, and further perpetuate, systemic inequities in health outcomes.
+Overall, nearly two-fifths of care recipients either need more help or receive no help at all.